BinStarter (BSR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BinStarter Historical Price

-According to the latest data gathered on BinStarter live price page, the current price of BinStarter is 0.02283989USD.
-The circulating supply of BinStarter(BSR) is 37.60M BSR , giving it a market capitalization of $858.77K.
+According to the latest data gathered on BinStarter live price page, the current price of BinStarter is 0.02206294USD.
+The circulating supply of BinStarter(BSR) is 37.60M BSR , giving it a market capitalization of $829.41K.

 The BinStarter Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BSR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.